piccard21/busy-load/README.md

 textClass 		          | add a class to the text | class-name | busy-load-text

-To see the in action and learn how to use them [goto](https://piccard21.github.io/busy-load/).
+To see them in action and learn how to use them [goto this place](https://piccard21.github.io/busy-load/).